anewla01/anewla01.github.io/README.txt

 contact_me.html

-Correct Implementations: CSS rules (albeit rules were simple and minimal) Incorrect Implementations:
+Correct Implementations: CSS rules (albeit rules were simple and minimal) Incorrect Implementations: n/a
 Collaborators: None
-Time Completion (Approximation): 3 hours
+Time Completion (Approximation): 4 hours

+Preliminary work.
+I have other plans in the future.
+Making the navigation bar at the top alligned with the page.
+Potentially adding animations.